Blog

 HL7: What it is and why it’s important to understand

-In May 2018, the Mayo Clinic went live with one of the most expensive EHR implementations of all time.
-The cost?
-A staggering $1.5 billion.
-While the Mayo Clinic is one example of the high costs of EHRs, it’s not entirely in a league of its own.
+While the NYC Health + Hospitals is one example of high costs with EHRs, it’s not entirely in a league of its own.
 Though costs vary widely depending on the needs of the organization, the average cost of purchasing and installing an EHR system is $15,000-$70,000 per provider—making it common for hospitals and healthcare organizations to spend millions on their implementations.

 It goes without saying that the astounding EHR costs come with high expectations for the technology to perform.
 It’s common to move from a phase of implementation to one of leveraging the EHR to get the most benefit out of the investment.
-In early 2020, health system CIOs ranked EHR optimization as the top health IT priority.
+In 2023, 35% of healthcare leaders named EHR usability as their top tech priority—even outranking artificial intelligence (AI) at 13%—in a survey from Medical Group Management Association.

 One way to optimize EHR systems is to ensure providers can use the wealth of information these systems provide to share data and functionality with other hospital systems key to patient care—making industry integration standards such as HL7 important to understand.